CivicActions/ssp-toolkit/docs/ssp.md

 Information system security engineering principles are applied in the specification, design, development, implementation, and modification of the application system.
 Sound security policy, developing layered protections, and controls have been established as the foundation for design throughout the SDLC defined in control SA-3.
 Security requirements are incorporated into that SDLC, as described previously.
 CivicActions uses a development-stage-production testing and management workflow as part of the CivicActions development model.
 Changes are first tested on a development environment, then moved to a staging environment for further testing.
-Once the chnages have been tested and approved, a backup is made of the production environment, and the changes are then deployed.
-More information regarding this model can be found in CM-3 and CM-4.The CivicActions organization ensures that all its developers are trained on how to build secure software, that security controls have been tailored to meet business and operational needs.
+Once the changes have been tested and approved, a backup is made of the production environment, and the changes are then deployed.
+More information regarding this model can be found in CM-3 and CM-4.
+The CivicActions organization ensures that all its developers are trained on how to build secure software, that security controls have been tailored to meet business and operational needs.

 ### SA-9: External Information System Services